 This is what I hear from moms almost every single day:

-Mama, I have had that kind of career and life for 15 years, and I know it can be done.
+I have had that kind of career and life for 20 years, and I know it can be done.

-FlexJobs says it has information on 40,000 companies and organizations who hire for remote, freelance, part-time, and flexible schedule jobs.
+FlexJobs share job information from 40,000 companies and organizations that hire for remote, freelance, part-time, and flexible schedule jobs.